-Capability: Evidence traceability organised by national assessment structure
+Evidence traceability organised by the national assessment structure

-Staff were not seeking to influence outcomes.
-They wanted clarity on how to prepare evidence that would withstand external review.
+Staff weren't trying to influence classification outcomes.
+They wanted to know how to prepare evidence that would hold up under an assessor's independent review.

 Before any interface decisions, I made the system boundary explicit.